The New England Journal of Medicine July 25, 2013

 Endpoint

-Key result: Macitentan therapy significantly reduced the risk of morbidity and mortality among patients with pulmonary arterial hypertension.
+Key result: Macitentan 10 mg significantly reduced the risk of a morbidity or mortality event by 45 percent compared to placebo.

 2015